-The clinical team in the Emergency Department, led by specialists in emergency medicine and nursing, seeks to provide patients with the best clinical care as quickly as possible, as well as to allay the distress and anxiety which is often associated with accidents and emergencies.
-The Trust aims to treat and admit or discharge all patients within 4 hours, except when patients’ clinical needs dictate that the patient continue to receive treatment in the Emergency Department for longer.
+The clinical team in the emergency department, led by specialists in emergency medicine and nursing, seeks to provide patients with the best clinical care as quickly as possible, as well as to allay the distress and anxiety which is often associated with accidents and emergencies.
+UCLH aims to treat and admit or discharge all patients within four hours, except when patients’ clinical needs dictate that the patient continue to receive treatment in the emergency department for longer.

 We aim to keep patients fully informed about their investigations and treatment, and in doing so facilitating patient involvement in decisions about their treatment.
 The department undertakes continuous self-monitoring to ensure that patients are both treated promptly and made as comfortable as possible during their stay.

 A GP discharge summary will be sent after the patient's attendance.
 For any urgent requests for blood or other tests, please call the Emergency Department (ED).

 If you have been seen by your GP and have been sent to the Emergency Department for a specialty consultation you will be seen by that Specialist either within the Emergency Department or the Emergency Day Unit.
 Your GP is required to send you with the following information via a referral letter having already spoken to the particular Speciality doctor:

 - Patient details- relevant medical details i.e current and past medical history, medications, biochemical results

 - Reason for referral